 Your business's human resources chief is responsible for many critical aspects of your workforce.
-First of all, they're responsible for finding, hiring, training and assessing the performance of your employees.
-Your HR person is in charge of making sure the company complies with all labor and employment laws.
-They may also be the overseer of payroll.
+First of all, they're tasked with finding, hiring, training and assessing the performance of your employees.
+Your HR team is also in charge of making sure the company complies with all labor and employment laws.
+They may also oversee payroll.
 If you have unionized employees, HR is the liaison point between your company and the union.
 To say that HR carries responsibility for your company's success is an understatement.

 Outsourced HR services will depend on the contract between the company and the provider.
 In many cases, the client service agreement will ask the contractor to handle payroll by managing all withholdings and taxes.
 The HR company may also be in charge of releasing all W-2s to worksite employees.
 You may also use the outsourced service to manage any type of insurance or retirement plans for each employee.